scdesiraju/Covid-19/README.md

 Results:
 The developed COVID-19 Prediction tool achieved an accuracy of 86.2% in predicting the likelihood of severe COVID-19 disease based on symptoms.
 The tool exhibited promising outcomes during pilot testing in hospitals, showcasing its potential utility in assisting healthcare professionals in early diagnosis and decision-making.

-Future Work:
+Future Work and enhancements:
-Future enhancements may include:

-Fine-tuning existing models for improved accuracy.
+Fine-tuning existing models for improved accuracy, gathering more data.
 Incorporating additional features or data sources to enhance predictive capabilities.
 Scaling the tool for broader deployment in healthcare settings.